NCFE CACHE Level 3 Diploma for the Early Years Workforce (Early Years Educator)

 After completion of your diploma in early years education, you’ll be fully qualified and ready to begin work as a nursery nurse, reception practitioner, private nanny, or one of many other positions which involve working closely with young children.
 You’ll combine studying online with a practical placement of at least 350 hours in a childcare role, as you develop your skills and help children to learn, grow, and thrive.

-During the course of this approved and NCFE CACHE-accredited Early Years qualification, you’ll learn how to meet all of the physical, social, and emotional needs of children ages 0-5, whilst also gaining knowledge of how best to work with children ages 5-7.
+During the course of this approved and NCFE CACHE-accredited Early Years qualification, you’ll learn how to meet the physical, social, and emotional needs of children ages 0-5, whilst also gaining knowledge of how best to work with children ages 5-7.
 You’ll explore how to support a healthy lifestyle through nutrition and exercise, how to promote children’s speech and language skills, as well as gain other vital knowledge regarding safeguarding and health and safety legislation within an Ofsted-regulated environment.

 As a qualified level 3 early years educator, you’ll be able to gain employment in roles including: